STEAM and Nature

 STEAM, which stands for Science, Technology, Engineering, Art and Math, is learning that occurs naturally as children explore, interact and connect with the world around them.
 When children are provided with opportunities and freedom to explore the world around them, they experiment and make discoveries by working on their STEAM skills and their theories.

 Nature then plays a very significant role in this process and learning.
 STEAM and nature find their relevance and application all around us, making the relationship between the two extremely significant.
 The relationship between the two becomes even more important as it moves away from the traditional notions and practices of teaching towards learning which is driven by curiosity.
 Classroom learning then also becomes student-driven, making it more engaging as students become active agents of their learning.

 When students step outside in outdoor settings such as parks and gardens, they bring their observations to the classroom which further drives their learning.
 For example, spotting a cocoon on a branch may lead to a discussion on metamorphosis or observing dried leaves on the ground may lead to the learning of the changing seasons.
 Observing and interacting with nature not only becomes a way to learn more but also an experience that stimulates the senses – observing the different textures of the soil, hearing the chirping of the birds or even feeling the movement of the wind.

-From investigating wind, shadows and weather to observing, describing and drawing the different shapes of clouds, all constitutes STEAM learning and highlights its relevance and relationship with nature.
+From investigating wind, shadows and weather to observing, describing and drawing the different shapes of clouds, all constitute STEAM learning and highlights its relevance and relationship with nature.

-To further explore the different aspects of STEAM learning, I decided to take learning beyond the classroom by organizing a visit to the farm for the children at Prometheus School.
+To further explore the different aspects of STEAM learning, I decided to take learning beyond the classroom by organizing a visit to the farm for the children at Prometheus.
 Initial reactions ranged from that of awe and curiosity to that of wonder and excitement.

 Together, we explored the various aspects through a range of activities –